MarcelNiedermeier/Quantunity/README.md

 ## Installation

 The QuantumSimulator is entirely built on top of the existing `ITensors` (add link) Julia package.
 Note that `ITensors` currently requires at least the Julia 1.6 distribution.
 Currently, we haven't yet declared the QuantumSimulator as a dedicated module or Julia package (plan for the future).
-Thus, for the time being, after installing Julia 1.6 (or newer if available) and the latest ITensors distribution, we recommend to save the contents of this repository in a dedicated directory.
-It is then sufficient to import the main file as follows:
+Thus, for the time being, after installing Julia 1.6 (or newer if available) and the latest `ITensors` distribution, we recommend to save the contents of this repository in a dedicated directory.
+When setting up a script to implement a quantum circuit, it is sufficient to import the main file as follows:
 ```
 include("YOUR_PATH_TO_PACKAGE/QSim.jl")
 ```